 Central District Court of Israel ruled in favor of the tax authority of the country, recognizing Bitcoin being finance asset, but not currency.
 As a result, profit from its selling in Israeli has to tax on capital gains.
+Also, you can read about legit bitcoin doubler.

 This is about the deal of blockchain startup DAV.
 Its founder Noam Copel bought bitcoins in 2011 and sold them in 2013 with the benefit equal about to 8,27 mln Shekels (about 2,29 mln Dollars).
 Copel doesn`t agree that his profit must tax on capital gains.